awsdocs/aws-systems-manager-user-guide/doc_source/sysman-install-managed-linux.md

 # Step 5: Install SSM Agent for a hybrid environment \(Linux\)<a name="sysman-install-managed-linux"></a>

 This topic describes how to install SSM Agent on Linux machines in a hybrid environment\.
-If you plan to use Windows Server machines in a hybrid environment, see the previous step, [Step 6: Install SSM Agent for a hybrid environment \(Windows\)](sysman-install-managed-win.md)\.
+If you plan to use Windows Server machines in a hybrid environment, see the next step, [Step 6: Install SSM Agent for a hybrid environment \(Windows\)](sysman-install-managed-win.md)\.

 **Important**
 This procedure is for servers and virtual machines \(VMs\) in an on\-premises or hybrid environment\.
 To download and install SSM Agent on an EC2 instance for Linux, see [Installing and configuring SSM Agent on EC2 instances for Linux](sysman-install-ssm-agent.md)\.